Roseanna329/UBC-ENM-Workshop-Fall-2016/Day2/Day2_Tutorial.md

 #### **Exercise D2.2**

-1. Using both the information you have about the species and a correlation analysis, decide on five, biologically relevant variables for inclusion in the niche model.
+1. Using both the information you have about the species and a correlation analysis, decide on at least three biologically relevant variables for inclusion in the niche model.
 2. Are there any variables you don't have but think you should?

 ``` r